ogelbric/POC_Tanzu_App_Engine/README.md

 Assumption for this document is that vCenter is set up with Advanced Loadbalancer (AVI) or NSX-T (WCP enabled) A namespace has been created in vCenter (with everything in working order in the namespace).

-## Select the VMware Tanzu platofrm Tile from the cloud console
+## Select the VMware Tanzu Platform Tile from the Cloud Console

 ![Version](https://github.com/ogelbric/POC_Tanzu_App_Engine/blob/main/tanzuplatform1.png)